 Mumbai: The Directorate General of Shipping

-(DGS) today said that traces of phosphine gas were detected on
+(DGS) today said that traces of phosphine gas were located on

-board the ship MSC Chitra by the salvage team, indicating the
+board the ship, MSC Chitra, by the salvers team, indicating

 However, measurements of air sample in the vicinity of